2019segret/cryptography_error_codes/README.md

-# Error correcting codes for Images
+# Error correcting codes for Images (Sophomore undergrad project)

+### This is an old repo that is probably outdated

 Using two different methods (Hamming and BCH) to correct potential transmitted errors on images.